 View change record →The updated privacy statement no longer explicitly discloses a separate Medical Record Privacy Notice that previously described how medical information is used, disclosed, and maintained for telehealth services.
 Users who receive telehealth services coordinated through 23andMe may now lack clear notice of which privacy framework governs their medical records, since the reference to that parallel notice has been removed.
 The organizational scope change from '23andMe Research Institute' to '23andMe' narrows the explicitly named entities responsible for the policy, though operational impact depends on how these entities actually function.

-View change record →Users have no guaranteed right to be notified before their genetic data is disclosed to law enforcement, and the policy does not commit to challenging overbroad legal requests.
+View full change record →Users have no guaranteed right to be notified before their genetic data is disclosed to law enforcement, and the policy does not commit to challenging overbroad legal requests.
 This is particularly significant given that genetic data can implicate biological relatives who are not 23andMe customers.

 How other platforms handle this